annabuyevich/mindful/CONTRIBUTING.md

   * Please include how the error occurred, relevant files, and debugging outputs
 * First bugs for Contributors:
   * All emotions detected get redirected to the activites page
+  * Page must be refreshed to take another photo to be analyzed

 ## New Feature Requirements
 No need for approval